 Environmental Control Measures

-Families of kids with allergies should use environmental control measures that reduce exposure to the child's allergy triggers.
-Some require few changes in the home, while others can be costly or fairly time-consuming.
+Parents of kids with allergies should use environmental control measures to reduce their child's exposure to allergy triggers.
+Some are easy to do, but others can be costly or fairly time-consuming.

 Controlling dust mites